Bias-Variance Tradeoffs in Joint Spectral Embeddings: Background the ESRDPG

 \section{Background \& the ESRDPG}

-In this section we review the Random Dot Product Graph (RDPG) for single-layer network data and introduce our extension to multiplex network data, the Eigen-Scaling RDPG (ESRDPG) for modeling heterogeneous network data.
-Next, we revisit the omnibus embedding as an approach to estimating the parameters of interest under the ESRDPG.
+In this section, we first revisit the omnibus embedding and demonstrate its efficacy in two multiplex inference tasks.
+We then review the Random Dot Product Graph (RDPG) for single-layer network data and introduce our extension to multiplex network data, the Eigen-Scaling RDPG (ESRDPG) for modeling heterogeneous networks.
+Finally, we collect notation used throughout this paper in Table~\ref{tab:notation_table}.

-Throughout this work we will let $n$ denote the number of nodes in the common vertex set, $m$ denote the number of networks over this vertex set, and $\R^d$ be the associated latent space of dimension $d$.
-Let $\bvar{M}_i = $ denote the $i$-th row $\bvar{M}$ written as a column vector $\bvar{M}_i = (\bvar{M}_{i\cdot})^T$